Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Deformation Theory of Transverse K ahler Flows

 \begin{definition} Let $(M,\cals_0)$ be a Sasaki manifold.
 We say that $\cals_0$ is {\bf $\cals$-stable} if there exists a neighborhood $N$ of $(\calf_0,\bar{J_0})$ in the Kuranishi space such that $(\calf_t,\bar{J_t})$ is Sasakian for all $t\in N$. \end{definition}

-Goertsches, Nozawa, and T\"oben proved that the basic Hodge numbers of a compact Sasaki manifold depend only on the underlying CR structure, Theorem 4.5 of \cite{GoNoTo12}.
-The question arises as to whether the analogue of this holds for a general transverse K\"ahler manifold.
+Goertsches, Nozawa, and T\"oben proved that the basic Hodge numbers of a compact Sasaki manifold depend only on the underlying CR structure, Theorem 4.5 of \cite{GoNoTo12}, and more recently Ra\'zny \cite{Raz21} proved that the basic Hodge numbers of a compact Sasaki manifold are invariant under arbitrary deformations.
+The question arises as to whether the analogue of this holds for a general isometric transverse K\"ahler manifold.
 Generally, we do not know; however, we do have what we need, namely

 \begin{lemma} There exists a neighborhood $N\subset S$ of the transverse K\"ahler flow $(\calf_0,J_0,\gro^T_0)$ in the Kuranishi space $S$ such that $h^{p,q}(\calf_t,\bar{J_t})=h^{p,q}(\calf_0,\bar{J_0})$ for $p+q=2$ and for all $t\in N$.
 Furthermore, the holomorphic foliation $(\calf_t,\bar{J_t})$ has a compatible transverse K\"ahler form $\gro^T_t$. \end{lemma}